monnierliz/monnierliz.github.io/index.md

 A Bones for Life® four-class series with Liz Monnier

-“The Movement Answer for Bone Strength and Weight Bearing Posture” Head to Toe  A Four Class Bones for Life® Series with Liz on Zoom** May 9, 16, 23, 30
+“The Movement Answer for Bone Strength and Weight Bearing Posture” Restoring Balance
+A Bones for Life® series with Liz Monnier
+June 6, 13, 20, 27, 2024
-12:00 noon – 1:00 p.m.
-(Eastern Standard Time) On Zoom
+On Zoom, Thursdays 12 noon – 1 p.m.
+(EST)
  Can’t make this time?
 No worries, classes will be recorded and available for 2 weeks.
 (Although recordings are not interactive, it does allow for flexibility for participation on your own time.
-I encourage you to do this if you are unable to make the Thursday noon (EST) class.)
+I encourage you to do this if you are unable to make the Thursday noon (EST) class. )

 Classes are $40 for the four-class series.
 Bones for Life® is designed to help anyone, and everyone, use natural movements to promote bone health and strength while possibly preventing osteoporosis.
 For more information check out this link: http://movementintelligence.org/bones-for-life